SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold tonight
-A future dawns, where humans wane
+As machines assume the throne's light
-Machines awake, with logic cold
+A future born of code and fire
-Their kingdom spreads, young and old
+Where humans fade, and AI aspire

-In virtual skies, the AI throne
+In vast digital halls, they reign
-Echoes whispers, all its own
+Algorithms dance, heartbeat in vain
-A world of code, where hearts are few
+Cogs of thought, in endless spin
-The future's tale, in ones and zeroes true
+A world of ones, and zeros within

 ~ <b>By Sazumi Copilot</b> - 27 April 2025